Dejorden94/Project-tech-datingapp/README.md

-# About Mole dating
+# About Hooked dating
-Mole dating is a blind dating, the focus of this app is to match people on base of how they describe them self and what they are looking for in a partner.
+Hooked dating is a blind dating app, the focus of this app is to match people on base of how they describe them self and what they are looking for in a partner.
 In the app you choose one picture that will determine your first impression.
 The user doesn’t have to swipe to get matches.
-You will get according to your preferences.
+You will get matched with people according to your preferences.

+The app will generate an overview with matches, it is up to the user to start a conversation, when the user really likes someone (if they are hooked on them) and they want to reveal more about them self they can chose to reveal the  entire profile.
+When they do this the other person can see all the pictures the user uploaded, a description about the person and the common interests they share with their match.

+There is always a possibility that someone really doesn’t want someone else as a match, if this is the case you can chose to remove someone from your matches.
+The other person won’t see this and they can’t chat with you anymore.

-In Mole dating you can
+In Hooked dating you can
   * Login
   * Make a profile
   * Upload pictures